Integrating Symbolic Reasoning into Neural Generative Models for Design Generation: Sp atial R easoning In tegrated G enerator Spatial Reasoning Integrated Generator

 \section{\texorpdfstring {\underline{Sp}atial \underline{R}easoning \underline{In}tegrated \underline{G}enerator} {Spatial Reasoning Integrated Generator}}

 SPRING is motivated by the desire to smoothly integrate the handling of implicit preferences from data and explicit rules from the user to generate high quality design images.
-It does this by integrating a symbolic component to enforce the rules with a neural component for learning implicit preferences, perceiving the background, and drawing the image.
-Following this, SPRING is composed of a neural perception module, a hybrid spatial reasoning module, and a neural visual element generation module.
+It does this by integrating a symbolic search component to enforce the rules with a neural component for learning implicit preferences, perceiving the background, and drawing the image.
+Following this, SPRING is composed of a neural perception module, a hybrid spatial reasoning module, and a neural visual element generation module. \begin{rev}[21] Finally, SPRING includes an optional human feedback step, allowing the constraints to be edited based on initial results. \end{rev}

-The \textbf{\textit{perception module}} is designed to identify and locate objects present in the background image.
-It employs an object detector for predicting existing objects and their bounding boxes, and a scene encoder for extracting scene-level features.